12 Day Prince of Egypt Tour

 • 10 nights accommodation at your choice of hotels and Nile Cruises as follow

-• 3 nights at the at the [Intercontinental Cairo Citystars], Cairo, Standard room or similar with Breakfast
+• 3 nights at the [Intercontinental Cairo Citystars], Cairo Standard Room with Buffet Breakfast

-• 1 night at the [Sonesta St. George Hotel Luxor], Luxor, Standard Room with Breakfast
+• 1 night at the [Sonesta St. George Hotel], Luxor Standard Room with Buffet Breakfast

-• 2 nights at the at the [Intercontinental Cairo Citystars], Cairo, Standard room or similar with Breakfast
+• 2 nights at the [Intercontinental Cairo Citystars], Cairo Standard Room with Buffet Breakfast

 • All hotel taxes